jmtilli/ldpairwall/AIRWALL_MANIFESTO.md

 other protocol.
 This custom implementation unfortunately does not specify the server name anywhere as plaintext.
 Therefore, SSH is not AL-NAT-friendly.

+## HTTP CONNECT proxy

+The HTTP CONNECT method can be automatically detected, and the connection can be proxied to an internal private host.
+This way, it is possible to connect to every single port of every single host, provided the client application supports using a HTTP CONNECT proxy.

+In addition to HTTP CONNECT, a SOCKS4 proxy should be trivial to implement, a SOCKS4a proxy slightly more complicated but still easy, and SOCKS5 much more complicated.

 ## Wildcard connection open

 If the protocol of the buffer cannot be detected for any reason, or if the